(Disclosure: Some of the links below may be affiliate links)

 So, let’s imagine two scenarios again.
 In the first scenario (A), we have precisely the returns of the S&P 500 Index.
 In the second scenario (B), the bear market appears at the end.
 In this case, we switch the returns of 2008 with the returns of 2018.

 Let’s see what happens with the 4% rule in these two scenarios:

-This difference represents more than eight years of expense.
+This difference represents almost eight years of expense.
 This difference is not something you can ignore.

-You may think that it is not too bad in the first scenario since you still have the same amount as when you started.
-However, if you follow the typical lifecycle, the next thing that will happen in the first scenario is another bad year.
+You may think it is not too bad in the first scenario since you still have the same amount as when you started.
+However, if you follow the typical lifecycle, the next thing in the first scenario is another bad year.
 The second scenario just went through a bear market and yet has more value!

 Moreover, the Great Recession is not the worst example of recessions.
 The cumulated negative years of the Dotcom Bubble (2000-2002) are significantly worse than -38.49%.
 And I am not talking about The Great Depression that would have destroyed almost any hope of retiring.

-So, this goes to show that there is a massive difference between retiring at the top of a bull market or the beginning of a bull market!
+So, this shows a massive difference between retiring at the top of a bull market or the beginning of a bull market!